 - a “child” or “minor” means a person under 18 years of age, and

-- “delinquency” means any act that tends to debase or injure the morals, health, or welfare of a child.ii
+- “delinquency” means any act that tends to debase or injure a child’s morals, health, or welfare.ii

 ARS 13-3613 sets forth several definitions of a “dependent person.”
 Some of the more common definitions include a person under 18 who is: